RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 ## Overview

 This repository provides the complete classification pipelines, feature extraction scripts, hyperparameter configurations, and accuracy assessment code for a systematic comparative evaluation of 64-dimensional **AlphaEarth Foundation (AEF) embeddings** against conventional multitemporal **Sentinel-2** spectral feature sets for **11-class LULC mapping** across Sakarya Province, northwestern Türkiye — one of the world's most extensive hazelnut (*Corylus avellana* L.) production regions.
-Twenty classification experiments were conducted by pairing four input feature configurations with five machine learning algorithms (Random Forest, XGBoost, LightGBM, LinearSVC, and Decision Tree), demonstrating that AEF embeddings consistently outperform all Sentinel-2-based configurations across every algorithm and evaluation metric, with the best-performing AEF + LightGBM model achieving an overall accuracy of **95.75%** and a weighted F1 score of **0.9561**.
+Twenty classification experiments were conducted by pairing four input feature configurations with five machine learning algorithms (Random Forest, XGBoost, LightGBM, LinearSVC, and Decision Tree), demonstrating that AEF embeddings consistently outperform all Sentinel-2-based configurations across every algorithm and evaluation metric, with the best-performing AEF + LightGBM model achieving an overall accuracy of **95.79%** and a weighted F1 score of **0.9566**.

+> **Reproducibility note:** The pipeline uses polygon-grouped, spatially-aware data splitting (`GroupShuffleSplit` / `StratifiedGroupKFold`) with fold-safe feature standardization (no train/test leakage), polygon-clustered bootstrap confidence intervals, a complementary spatial-block cross-validation sensitivity check, and explicit SHAP explainer configuration (probability-space where tractable, documented margin-space otherwise).
+See [Methods](#methods) and [Data Availability](#data-availability) for details.

 <br>